telefonicaid/fiware-orion/doc/manuals/user/initial_notification.md

 Between both options, We have opted to implement the more flexible approach, which provide the initial notification to users who can exploit is and can be ignore for who doesn't need it.

+## Avoid initial notification

-For ignoring the initial notification, a URI parameter `options=skipInitialNotification can` be used.
-Using this URI parameter, initial notification can be skipped at Subscription creation/updation time.
+For ignoring the initial notification, a URI parameter option `skipInitialNotification` can be used.
+Using this URI option, initial notification is always skipped at subscription creation/updation time.
+In particular:

+* `POST /v2/subscriptions?options=skipInitialNotification`
+* `PATCH /v2/subscriptions/<subId>?options=skipInitialNotification`

 ## Additional considerations